 The Wind – A young Iranian woman has moved to New York and is coping with the new transition.
 A smooth gentle start but so miserable at the same time.

 Glimmers – a quiet shy girl goes to a party, and her thoughts are narrated out loud.
 I don’t know if the crazy visuals mixed too much with the smoothness of the voice though.

 The Greatest Evil – Of course it has to be about politics.
 One campaign staffer discovers the candidate she works for happens to be a corrupt person.
 Already this reminds me of Clinton and Trump.
 Why can’t the majority of the U.S. see what mess they’ve gotten themselves into?
 (Huh boy, I could get killed for writing that…)

-All I do is think of you – It’s a music video, except it’s not to that minimal lyrics song not too many people heard in the early 2000s because that would be weird.
+All I do is think of you – It’s a music video, except it’s not to that 70s song by The Jackson 5 because that would be weird.
 Glorious dancing while the singer describes what her crush is like.
 Not a whole lot to say though.

 The Journey – What did one astronaut say to the other?
 Nothing, they exchanged a photo.
 I know that’s not funny, but it’s not supposed to be.
 Two astronauts are left floating through space and they have to find their way home somehow.
 This one relies on graphics from NASA more than it does a plot because seeing two astronauts drift in space isn’t very fun.
 Oh, erm, uh…

 And that was the pre-show.
 Starting right after, Sebastien Archibald came up to host the show, and out of all hosts I’ve seen, he seems to be the most relaxed and laid back, being perfectly okay with cheers not being too loud.
 Never judge a person by the picture they’re featured on the Facebook event page, I suppose.
 Mr. Archibald did a spectacular job of hosting, and after his intro, the directors were showcased with 20 seconds of them talking about their films, then the short films finally began.